jreisinger/gokatas/README.md

 ----                           ----
 3                                17
 ```

-## Why

-I've been learning to program in Go.
-I work in the sysadmin/devops and security
-areas so I usually don't get to program every day.
-But I still want to keep my
-coding skills fresh.
-Maybe even improve them.
-I use gokatas as one of the ways
-to achieve this.

-## How

 It's important to practice regularly, to create a habit.
 Set a goal that you can
 meet, e.g. 45 minutes every day before work.
 At first it's fine even if you only